Alejandro Guerrero

 Musical Journey

-Since moving to Paris, Alejandro has expanded his musical horizons embracing diverse global rhythms and collaborating with artists from various cultural backgrounds.
+Since moving to Paris, Alejandro has expanded his musical horizons by embracing diverse global rhythms and collaborating with artists from various cultural backgrounds.
 This international experience has enriched his playing style, allowing him to seamlessly blend traditional Venezuelan percussion elements with contemporary music expressions.

-Key Influences & Development
+Key influences & development

 - Traditional Venezuelan percussion techniques from his early training